-ELECTION OF DIRECTORS
+PROPOSAL NO. 1 ELECTION OF DIRECTORS

 Our Board of Directors is currently composed of eight members, seven of whom will stand for re-election at the annual meeting.
+Marina Hahn, a current member of the Board of Directors, is not standing for re-election and, therefore, following the annual meeting will cease being a director of the Company.
+The balance of our current directors is standing for re-election.
+In addition, Adrianne Shapira is standing for election at the annual meeting.

-Marina Hahn, a current member of the Board of Directors is not a nominee.
-The Board has nominated, and the proxies will vote to elect, unless otherwise directed, the following individuals as members of the Board of Directors to serve until the next annual meeting of stockholders and until their respective successors are duly elected and qualified: Irwin D. Simon, Richard C. Berke, Jack Futterman, Andrew R. Heyer, Roger Meltzer, Scott M. O'Neil and Lawrence S. Zilavy.
+The Board has nominated, and the proxies will vote to elect, unless otherwise directed, the following individuals as members of the Board of Directors to serve until the next annual meeting of stockholders and until their respective successors are duly elected and qualified: Irwin D. Simon, Richard C. Berke, Jack Futterman, Andrew R. Heyer, Roger Meltzer, Scott M. O'Neil, Adrianne Shapira and Lawrence S. Zilavy.
 Each nominee has consented to be nominated and to serve, if elected.